-A carer looks after someone who has an illness or disability without being paid for it, you’re taking on the role of a carer.
-This includes looking after a family member or friend who has lymphoma, regardless of whether or not you live with them.
+If you’re looking after someone who has lymphoma without being paid for it, you’re taking on the role of a carer.
+This includes looking after a family member, partner or friend who has lymphoma, whether or not you live with them.

-The type of help you offer depends on several factors.
-These might include your relationship with the person, their needs, and what you can realistically do within the limitations of your time, energy and other commitments.
+The type of care you offer depends on factors like your relationship with the person, their needs, and what you can realistically do within the limitations of your time, energy and other commitments.
 It can be practical, emotional or, very often, a mixture of both.

 Why is it important to recognise that I’m a carer?